jurassix/refactoring-codemods/README.md

 Two transforms are provided as low-level AST transforms for achieve either a file rename/move or a file export rename.

+_The API of this library is designed to be integrated with an IDE that leverages these transforms to update user code transparently._

 ## Transforms

 ### import-declaration-transform